SI 2016 Innovation

 11:00 am

-Elias Einio, London School of Economics
+Elias Einio, London School of Economics and Political Science (LSE)

-Ralf Martin, London School of Economics
+Ralf Martin, London School of Economics and Political Science (LSE)

-Kieu-Trang Nguyen, Northwestern University
+Kieu-Trang Nguyen, University of Melbourne

 Do Tax Incentives for Research Increase Firm Innovation?
 An RD Design for R&D